Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 + After you've recieved your first set of Dark Seducer/Golden Saint armor, you can buy additional sets that will match your current level from Cutter and Dumag gro-Bonk, respectively
 	After you've finished the SI questline, the opposite armor will be available for purchase as well
 + You can donate a not-so-small sum at the Arcane University which will unlock Spellmaking and Enchanting at each guild hall without being a member.
 Progressing the MG questline will make the unlock cheaper for each completed quest (recommendations don't count).
 Once it's done, talk to different people in the guild halls to find the ones that offer this service
++ If you activate your horse while sneaking, you now get a menut hat allows you to:
+    Make the horse follow you
+    Make the horse wait at the current location Release horse controls
+    Open saddle bags
+    THIS IS NOT FINAL, I need to test if the variable index mismatch is a problem, if it is, it will be removed again.
++ Follow will work, even if you mount a different horse afterwards.
+The commanded horse will keep following you.
++ Wait will work, even if you mount a different horse afterwards.
+The commanded horse will not return to stable.
++ The saddle bags have no carry limit.

 == Crafting ==
-+ Certain merchants have an Attuned Soulgem for sale.
++ Certain merchants have an Abyssal Soulgem for sale.
 You can put soul gems in to empty them if you caught a too small soul This works for prefilled soulgems, too
 + Certain alchemists have an Adaptable Grinder for sale.
-You can use it to grind bones to bonemeal and gems and pearls to dust, which can then be used for Alchemy
+You can use it to grind bones to bonemeal, pearls to dust, wheat grain to flour and moon sugar to skooma
-+ Certain general merchants have Accurate Scissors for sale.
++ Certain general merchants have Average Scissors for sale.
 You can use them to cut cloth into bandages, which work as a small over-time healing potion, for people who don't want to dabble in Alchemy or Restoration
-	The higher your level, the more powerful the created bandages are The bandages are not supposed to make a real difference in combat, but meant to replace the spamming of heals after combat
+	The higher your level, the more powerful the created bandages are The bandages are not supposed to make a real difference in combat, but meant to replace the spamming of heals after combat If you use dirty linen to create bandages, there is a chance that you'll contract a random disease when using them To avoid unnecessary scripts, those bandages are currently treated as potions, i.e. they make potion sounds and are calculated in the potion limit
-+ Certain general merchants have an Altered Hammer for sale.
++ Certain general merchants have an Adamant Hammer for sale.
 You can use it to make lockpicks from metal clutter like tongs, calipers and shears
 + Yes, those tools all start with A so they are easier to find in the inventory :D

 == Other ==
-+ Weapons will now remain in the inventory of slain enemies instead of rolling off, making it easier to loot them
 + Restoration now increases a bit faster and Alchemy increases a bit slower
 + Since enchanting is now easier to come by, even for non Mages Guild characters, Sigil Stones have been overhauled to have some more desirable effects.
 Effects that did not scale and were common enough on random equipment (for example Water Walking, Night Eye) have been removed and several stones now have multiple effects (for exaple Fire Damage + Weakness to Fire, Fire Shield + Spell Absorption)

 == Optional ==
 An optional esp is available to lessen the levelup requirements.
 You would get a +5 attribute increase at 5 increased skills rather than 10, while keeping the vanilla leveling system